 From the north (Port Angeles, Kingston) travel on Highway 104 to the Quilcene exit.
 Proceed south through Quilcene and continue south on Highway 101 for about eight miles to Seal Rock Forest Service Campground.
 The site is well marked and is just off the highway on the left side of the road.

-FACILITIES The Seal Rock Forest Service Campground is open seasonally.
-When the access road is closed, harvesters can walk in from the gate.
+The Seal Rock Forest Service Campground is open seasonally.
 There is seasonal camping, kayak/small boat launching and potable water on site.
 Pit toilets are present.